Azure/azure-sdk-for-js/sdk/machinelearning/arm-webservices/README.md

 import * as msRest from "@azure/ms-rest-js";
 import * as msRestAzure from "@azure/ms-rest-azure-js";
 import * as msRestNodeAuth from "@azure/ms-rest-nodeauth";
-import { MachineLearningWorkspacesManagementClient, MachineLearningWorkspacesManagementModels, MachineLearningWorkspacesManagementMappers } from "@azure/arm-workspaces";
+import { AzureMLWebServicesManagementClient, AzureMLWebServicesManagementModels, AzureMLWebServicesManagementMappers } from "@azure/arm-webservices";
 const subscriptionId = process.env["AZURE_SUBSCRIPTION_ID"];

 msRestNodeAuth.interactiveLogin().then((creds) => {
-  const client = new MachineLearningWorkspacesManagementClient(creds, subscriptionId);
+  const client = new AzureMLWebServicesManagementClient(creds, subscriptionId);
   client.operations.list().then((result) => {
     console.log("The result is:");
     console.log(result);